Dyrex2004/AdbInstaller-Releases/README.md

 # AdbInstaller-Releases
-How to install: Download Release, put the folder inside the zip somewhere and execute the AdbInstaller.zip.
+How to install: Download Release and execute as admin.